citp/privacy-policy-historical/l/la/lap/laplink.com.md

 A cookie is like an electronic identification card.
 It is a small string of code placed on your hard drive by our Web server.
 The cookie allows our server to identify you when you come back for another visit.
 A cookie is not a program.
 It cannot execute or carry out any operation on your computer!

-The cookie benefits you in that we automatically recognize you when you come back to our Web site and that allows us to tailor the information presented to you—based on your personal needs and past interactions with our site.
+The cookie benefits you in that we automatically recognize you when you come back to our Web site and that allows us to tailor the information presented to you-based on your personal needs and past interactions with our site.

-Cookies also help us to better understand general visitor interests and patterns—and that means we are able to create better Web sites!
+Cookies also help us to better understand general visitor interests and patterns-and that means we are able to create better Web sites!

 **How to get in touch with us**